 A combination of natural remedies and the prescriptions from our doctor really helped us to control our kids’ scratching, especially during the all to frequent flare-ups.
 To make sure we were really helping our son we did some research into which traditional and other natural remedies for baby eczema actually make a difference.

 Here is our run-down of the evidence supporting the most popular natural remedies for baby eczema:

 Cold pressed coconut oil

 We’ve heard good things about coconut oil from customers and it has worked wonders on our daughter’s dry skin.
 As well as being an effective moisturiser, there is good scientific evidence that coconut oil has anti-bacterial properties that substantially reduce the risk of infected eczema.
-Worth a try, especially if your baby’s eczema is prone to infections.
+Worth a try using coconut oil as an eczema remedy, especially if your baby’s eczema is prone to infections.

 Cold pressed sunflower oil

 Another effective natural moisturiser, sunflower oil is rich in essential fatty acids which are readily absorbed through the skin.
 It is thought that a lack of essential fatty acids can contribute to some cases of baby eczema.
 There is evidence that sunflower oil helps to improve the barrier function of the skin and is anti-inflammatory – great when you are looking for a natural moisturiser to help your eczema baby get some relief.

 If your baby suffers from colic as well as baby eczema, try massaging their tummy using coconut oil or sunflower oil (or even a mixture of both).
 Moisturised skin and a more comfortable belly all in a go!
 It’s common sense, but worth repeating – using oil on your baby may relieve their itching but will turn them into slippery little bundles – please take extra care when picking up your baby after applying any oil to their skin!